crackedupcorson/ImageSearch/README.md

 ## Description
 This was my final year project for university.
 It took a theory where a bulk image search and comparison could be used to give an semi-accurate attempt on where the image was taken.
 The code built attempts to execute on that theory.

+It has since been refactored a little bit and cleaned up for Python3, and some OpenCV changes were made, but it remains mostly untouched.
+Who knows, maybe I'll contribute to it again soon.

 ## How does it work?
 It follows this flow